German intelligence chief warns Islamists could target refugees

 "There is a big worry that Islamists in Germany, on the pretext of offering humanitarian help, could try to take advantage of the migrants' situation to convert and recruit those seeking asylum," said Hans-Georg Maassen, the president of the BfV domestic intelligence agency.

-"Our attention is particularly focused on unaccompanied young refugees who could be easy prey for Islamists," Maassen said.
+"Our attention is particularly focussed on unaccompanied young refugees who could be easy prey for Islamists," Maassen said.

 The remarks came just hours after police raided eight properties in Berlin, including a mosque association, that they suspect were being used by Islamists supporting fighting in Syria.